-- 1. Reassemble the OUTBOARD side of the pump first: - Install a new head O-ring (72) in the groove in the head.
+- 1. Reassemble the OUTBOARD side of the pump first: - For a CLOCKWISE rotation pump, position the pump cylinder with the INTAKE port to the left. - b.
+For a COUNTERCLOCKWISE rotation pump, position the pump cylinder with the INTAKE port to the right. - Install a new head O-ring (72) in the groove in the head.
 Lightly grease the outside circumference of the O-ring to facilitate head installation.
-Start in on one side of the groove, stretching ahead with the fingers.
-See Figure 6.
+Start in on one side of the groove, stretching ahead with the fingers, as shown in Figure 7.